kairess/crosswalk-traffic-light-detection-yolov5/README.md

 # Crosswalks and Traffic Lights Detection

-Crosswalks and traffic lights detection for people with visual impairment or blindness.
+Crosswalks and traffic lights detection for people with visual impairment and blindness.

 ![](data/result.gif)